samsquire/ideas4/README.md

     }
 ```

-# 433. Multi multiversion concurrency control
+# 433. Distributed MVCC, multi-multiversion concurrency control, queries that conflict are routed to the same servers so that transactions can be cancelled

 If we have multiple machines or threads and there is the potential for multiple transactions running in different threads.
-We need a thread safe way of sharing read time stamps.
+We need a thread safe way of sharing read/write time stamps in MVCC.

+If however there is replicas of the same data and there is a modification transaction in flight, any other modification query should be routed to the same machine, in case there is a conflict.

+We don't need TruTime or timestamp synchronization if the queries that touch the same data are always routed to the same machine dynamically.

 # 434. Object orientated graph programming